Eomys/pyleecan-doc/code.contribution.rst

 The main steps to add a new topology (machine, slot, etc.) are:

-- create a class that represent this topology by adapting an existing similar one
+- create a class that represents this topology by adapting an existing similar one
 - develop the class methods
 - validate that it works (and that it will always do) by adding tests

 Create class
 '''''''''''''

-In PYLEECAN, classes are generated automatically, to know how to generate a class we invite you to read the documentation about it:
+In PYLEECAN, classes are automatically generated.
+To know how to generate a class, we invite you to read the documentation about it:

 .. toctree::